-Allyson (42), is a tax filer and claims her mother June (63), as a tax dependent.
+The customer, age 42, is a tax filer and claims her mother, age 63, as a tax dependent.

-Allyson makes about \$1,300 a month from her job while June's income is \$200 a month from her part-time job.
-June's income is expected to be too low to have to file a tax return.
+The customer makes about \$1,300 a month from her job while her mother's income is \$200 a month from her part-time job.
+The mother's income is expected to be too low to have to file a tax return.

-- Allyson's budget group = Allyson and June.
-June is Allyson's tax dependent, her income is below the tax filing threshold, and they are both in the budget group.
-Since all three conditions are met, June's income is not counted in Allyson's budget.
-Total monthly income counted is \$1,300. - June's budget group = June.
-June is Allyson's tax dependent, her income is still below the tax filing threshold, but Allyson is not part of June's budget group.
-June's income is counted in her own budget.
+- The customer's budget group = Self and mother.
+The mother is the customer's tax dependent, her income is below the tax filing threshold, and they are both in the budget group.
+Since all three conditions are met, the mother's income is not counted in the customer's budget.
+Total monthly income counted is \$1,300. - The mother's budget group = Self.
+The mother is the customer's tax dependent, her income is still below the tax filing threshold, but the customer is not part of the mother's budget group.
+The mother's income is counted in her own budget.
 Total monthly income counted is \$200.